-Kaplan-Meier survival rates were calculated for 16 management grizzly bears captured at conflict sites from 2003-2019.
-Fourteen bears were males and two were females aged 2-25.
+Kaplan-Meier survival rates were calculated for 14 management grizzly bears captured at conflict sites from 2003-2021.
+Twelve bears were males and two were females aged 2-25.
 None of the females died during monitoring.
-Male survival rate was 0.479 (95% CI=0.265-0.694, n=14) with an instance of mistaken identity, a self-defense, two management removals, and one unknown but human-caused mortality among 16 radio-collared bears monitored for 8.3 bear-years.
+Male survival rate was 0.484 (95% CI=0.257-0.711, n=12) with an instance of mistaken identity, two management removals, and one unknown but human-caused mortality among 14 radio-collared bears monitored for 7.6 bear-years.
 Two mortalities occurred during spring and four occurred during autumn.